radcampaign/allaboveall2020/web/wp-content/plugins/image-regenerate-select-crop/readme.txt

 None

 == Changelog ==
+= 5.4.4 =
+* Tested up to 5.5
+* Fix warnings, placeholder path and font, summary update on subsize change in the info lightbox
+* Change the threshold default quality on forced original
+* Assets update

 = 5.4.3 =
 * Tested up to 5.4.2
 * Added the option to bulk regenerate/cleanup only featured images